 - Hepatitis B

-If you're 60 or older, ask your doctor about a vaccine to prevent shingles.
+If you're 60 or older, ask your doctor about vaccines to prevent shingles and COVID-19.

 Stay Active and Fit